vacp2p/wakurtosis/analysis-module/README.md

 `by_node`: This means that the metric will be gathered for each node, getting the distribution of the maximum values in the entire simulation.

 `by simulation`: This means that we will get an accumulated value across the entire simulation.

-The argument of `by_node` and `by_simulation` is expected to be either:
-- A `string` that represents the name of the metric, and the plot will be that specific metric.
-- A `list` of `string`.
-In this case, all these metrics will be in the same plot, useful to compare metrics like Bandwidth IN/OUT.